Uncertainty Quantification in Machine Learning Based Segmentation: A Post-Hoc Approach for Left Ventricle Volume Estimation in MRI: Volume Prediction from Cardio MRIs

-where a single voxel volume of one voxel, $\nu$, is the spatial resolution multiplied by the slice thickness, with expected $\mathbb{E}[\textit{Vol}_{naive}]=\nu \sum_i \sum_j o_{i,j}$.
-However, this model raises difficulties regarding volume predictions uncertainties only poorly matching the true uncertainties.
-Too see this we compare the standard deviation from \eqref{eq:model_RV_naive} with observed error from ground-truth labels, as shown in Fig.~\ref{fig:error_vs_std}.
+where $\nu$ is the volume of one voxel.
+The expected value is the sum of the probabilities multiplied by the the volume of one voxel: $\mathbb{E}[\textit{Vol}_{output}]=\nu \sum_i \sum_j o_{i,j}$.
+This approach reveals the difficulties of the neural network to accurately predict the uncertainties.
+Too see this, we compare the standard deviation from \eqref{eq:model_RV_naive} with observed error from ground-truth labels, as shown in Figure~\ref{fig:error_vs_std}.
+To obtain the ground-thruth labels, experts manually assigned each voxel to the corresponding class.

 Not only is the observed error several magnitudes larger than the modeled variation, but there is no apparent correlation between higher modeled variation and higher absolute error.
 Of particular concern, is that some examples exhibit very low predicted standard deviation but high observed error.
 For example, the highest absolute error slice has one of the smallest modeled standard deviations.
-Thus, the naive modeling cannot accurately capture the underlying uncertainties, consistent with previous studies showing that deep neural networks for classification~\cite{guo_calibration_2017} and segmentation problems~\cite{Rousseau_Calibration_Segmentation_2021} are overly confident.
-Therefore, a different modeling approach is required.\\ Even human experts find slices through the apical or basal heart sections, which we call outer slices, to be the hardest to segment.
-In those slices, it is often unclear whether a voxel belongs to the LV or adjacent tissue, and this is echoed in neural network predictions.
-Although outer slices only comprise $25\%$ of all slices, they account for 27 of 31 slices with absolute error $> 600$~mm$^2$.
-We define \emph{outer slices} as two MRI slices where neighboring slices comprise one zero and one nonzero prediction.
-Since none of the predictions are effectively zero, we define zero predictions where the area is smaller than a threshold $\epsilon$.
-Figure~\ref{fig:zero_epsilon} shows the deterministic predictions for each slice.
-We see, that $\epsilon = 10$~mm$^2$ is a reasonable threshold to separate very low predictions from the majority of predictions.
+Thus, the outputs of the neural network cannot accurately capture the underlying uncertainties, consistent with previous studies showing that deep neural networks for classification~\cite{guo_calibration_2017} and segmentation problems~\cite{Rousseau_Calibration_Segmentation_2021} are overly confident.
+Therefore, a different modeling approach is required.